rc2server/appserverJava/README.md

 To get a hashed password to insert in the database, use `mvn exec:java -Dexec.mainClass="edu.wvu.stat.rc2.Rc2Application" -Dexec.args="hashpw"`

+## Sessions

+The RCSessionManager is a singleton that caches open sessions.
+It runs a cleanup task periodically that closed unused sessions.
+It also listens for rcfile notifications from the database and passes them on to any open sessions.

+An instance of RCSession is opened for each workspace currently being used.
+Multiple websockets can connect to a single session.

 ## Style conventions

 * Tabs, not spaces.